qwfy/doc-browser/README.md

 - `/usr/share/doc-browser/config.yaml`, if you installed from AUR
 - `config.yaml` in the root of the source repository, if you installed from source

+The screenshot uses the font [Input Mono](http://input.fontbureau.com/), it is free for personal use, you can install and config doc browser to use it.

 ## FAQ and Troubleshooting